LEAVING SITE

 2004

 Penlac (ciclopirox topical solution, 8% w/w) is available as a nail lacquer.
-Penlac is a prescription medicine to treat mild to moderate nail fungus, along with a treatment program that includes regular removal of the infected nail.
+Penlac is a prescription medicine used as part of a treatment program for fungal infections of the nails (onychomycosis), that includes regular removal of the infected nail as well as daily treatment with Penlac.

 Common Side Effects